Introduction to Antidote¶

 Antidote is a community initiatve to democratize interactive, dependency-free learning.
 With Antidote, you can create compelling, interactive learning experiences by building turnkey lesson materials that are fully browser-based, placing minimal burden on the learner to come with pre-requisite knowledge or environment configurations.

-Antidote isn’t just one application, but rather, a set of smaller applications that work together to provide this learning experience.
+The Antidote project is composed of a set of open source software applications that work together to provide this learning experience.
 The antidote-selfmedicate repository is the simplest way to get this going, as it’s, designed to allow you to run everything on your laptop, using minikube.
 This is very useful if you’re looking to develop some lessons and need an easy way to test them out without a lot of setup.
 See the build local instructions for more info on that.

 In case you’re looking to run Antidote in more of a public-facing, production capacity, the main Antidote repository contains terraform configurations, kubernetes manifests, and scripts necessary for running all of Antidote’s components in the cloud.
 More information for spinning this up can be found in the production guide.